Peer Consult Group :: Reflective Consultation in Child Development + Attachment

 I'm MereAnn Reid, LPC, RPT—LPC-Supervisor & Registered Play Therapist

-In private practice for 17 years, my child & family therapy practice with kids age 3-14 has been rooted in deep study of attachment, complex trauma, adoption & foster care dynamics, systemic thinking, interpersonal neurobiology, and somatic perspectives on development and neurodivergence across the lifespan.
-I'm fascinated by brain-body connections as building blocks of our neurodevelopment, social communication, and stress response systems—including treatment experience with encopresis, mental health aspects of autism & ADHD, sleep issues, grief, anxiety, aggression, and understanding how big behaviors can develop as adaptations to seemingly small stressors.
-I enjoy supporting fellow clinicians in collaborating with parents as partners in the playroom and working with teachers to wrap around kids in the community.
+I'm fascinated by brain-body connections as building blocks of our neurodevelopment, social communication, and stress response systems—across treatment experiences ranging from encopresis and sleep issues to mental health aspects of autism & ADHD; grief, anxiety, aggression, and making sense of big behaviors as adaptations to stress.
+I enjoy collaborating with parents as partners in the playroom and working with teachers to wrap around kids in the community.

+I am a cisgender, white, currently able-bodied, heterosexual clinician, who is married and parenting a teen.
 My commitment to anti-oppressive practice is outlined here.

-Your questions are welcome — hello [at] mereannreid [dot] com
+Your questions are welcome — contact me